Skip to main content

 The Mediterranean diet, for example, has been studied for its potential benefits in women undergoing endocrine therapy.
 This dietary pattern is characterized by a high intake of fruits, vegetables, whole grains, legumes, and healthy fats, particularly olive oil, along with moderate consumption of fish and dairy products, and low consumption of red meat.

-The beneficial effects of this diet on are thought to be multifactorial.
+The beneficial effects of this diet on bone health are thought to be multifactorial.
 The abundance of fruits and vegetables provides a rich source of vitamins and minerals beyond calcium and vitamin D, including magnesium, potassium, and vitamin K, all of which play supporting roles in bone matrix formation.

 Can Specific Foods Make a Difference?